C-D-Lewis/node-microservices/README.md

 # node-microservices

-This is an project (since September 2016) that encompasses a set of small Node microservices that work together to deliver private and public features.
+This is an ongoing project (since September 2016) that encompasses a set of small Node microservices that work together to deliver private and public features.
 It was originally (and still is) run on a Raspberry Pi running Raspbian, though nowadays it also runs in the cloud.

 ## History